 In July 1995, the Company purchased its principal office and manufacturing facilities in Spokane, Washington, from Pentzer Development Corporation.
-Pentzer Development Corporation is a subsidiary of Pentzer Corporation, a significant shareholder of the Company and a subsidiary of WWP.
+Pentzer Development Corporation is a subsidiary of Avista Corporation.
+The Company has a member on its Board of Directors who is an employee of Avista Corporation.
 Cash paid at closing was \$2.4 million.
-The Company has a long-term note payable to Pentzer for \$5.6 million related to the purchase.
-The principal balance of the note bears interest at a rate of 7.5% through July 1998 and 9% thereafter.
-Monthly payments of interest only are due through August 1998 with payments of principal and interest due from September 1998 to maturity in August 2015.
+The Company has a long-term note payable to Avista for \$5.6 million related to the purchase.
+The principal balance of the note bears interest at a rate of 9%.
+Monthly payments of principal and interest are due through maturity in August 2015.

-In May 1996, the Company purchased an additional facility from Pentzer Development Corporation for its manufacturing and engineering operations.
+In May 1996, the Company purchased an additional facility from Pentzer Development Corporation for some of its manufacturing and engineering operations.
 Of the total purchase price, \$210,000 was paid at closing with the remaining \$840,000 due under a note payable.
 The note payable bears interest-only payments at 7.5% through June 1, 1999 and then principal and interest payments at 8.5% through maturity on June 1, 2019.